adammanning/CS3200Notes/encryption.md

 	- Used for communication

 ### Why do we encrypt data if everyone has access to the hashing algorithm(s)?
-- We 'sprinkle some salt' into each password to make it much hard to guess
+- We 'sprinkle some salt' into each password to make it much harder to guess
 - Each encrypted password is stored with a unique salt